randyburden/Nano/README.md

 }
 ```

-**Step Five** - Update your Program.cs Main method to configure and start Nano.
+**Step Six** - Update your Program.cs Main method to configure and start Nano.
 Just copy the code below.
 Feel free to read the comments if you’re curious about what each piece does:

 ```csharp
 static void Main(string[] args)